telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/expression-field.md

 # Expression Field

-[ExpressionField](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.flow.model.fields.expressionfield) or "**= (Formula)**" field code is a [Field]({%slug radwordsprocessing-concepts-fields%}) element which calculates a number by using a mathematical formula.
+[ExpressionField](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.flow.model.fields.expressionfield) or "**= (Formula)**" field code is a [Field]({%slug radwordsprocessing-concepts-fields%}) element that calculates a number by using a mathematical formula.

 ## Field Syntax